robmoffat/markdown-cv/src/rob-moffat-cv.md

 Once I started a family, I wanted to spend less time commuting into London, so during this period I worked at home as a consultant and partner in Aura Software, who built learning software portals mainly in the medical equipment industry.

-I was tech lead on a project involving a distributed team to build a custom Learning Management System (LMS) for Medtronic, a Fortune 500 medical equipment manufacturer.
-We used various technologies including *Javascript, jQuery, XML, JSON, Git, PHP, Wordpress, Ruby and Java*.
+I was tech lead on a project involving a distributed team to build a custom **Learning Management System** (LMS) for **Medtronic**, a Fortune 500 medical equipment manufacturer.
+We used various technologies including **Javascript, jQuery, XML, JSON, Git, PHP, Wordpress, Ruby and Java**.
 LMS systems are generally *terrible*, so by using modern tools and techniques we were able to knock this out of the park.

 Since this was a small operation, I had to wear multiple hats.
 As well as development, I organised testing strategy & test plans, performed releases, wrote documentation and handled requirements capture.
 This last one was pretty important as there were multiple stakeholders, and little understanding of good project management practice before I got involved.

 We rolled out various successful web-based projects for clients within the medical / online learning sectors.
 One to facilitate neurosurgeon training, another a portal for management of sales team training.
-A big part of our success was leveraging existing software within the Wordpress eco-system, and only building the *novel* LMS parts.
-Ultimately, though, I disagreed with the way we should take the company and we decided to part ways.
+A big part of our success was leveraging existing software within the **Wordpress** eco-system, and only building the *novel* LMS parts.

-### Royal Bank of Scotland Mar.
-2005 – Sept.
-2010

 ### Credit Suisse Oct.
 2014 / Present